Lightweight Distributed Gaussian Process Regression for Online Machine Learning: Lightweight distributed GPR

 \subsection{Distributed GPR}

 Note that each agent only maintains $\mathcal{D}^{[i]}(t)$, a portion of the global training dataset $\mathcal{D}(t)$.
-Information exchanges between the agents could enhance learning performance of local GPR.
-However, limited capacities of inter-agent communication prevent the agents from sharing $\mathcal{D}^{[i]}(t)$, whose size monotonically increases.
-To address the challenge, we develop distributed GPR where the agents communicate with the predictive means and variances over $\mathcal{Z}_{agg}$.
+Besides collecting more data, information exchanges between the agents could enhance the learning performance upon agent-based GPR.
+However, limited communication budget prevents the agents from sharing $\mathcal{D}^{[i]}(t)$, whose size monotonically increases.
+Hence, we develop distributed GPR where the agents communicate with the predictive means and variances over a common set $\mathcal{Z}_{agg}$.

 In order to deal with large dataset using GPR, local approximation methods such as Product of Expert (PoE) \cite{hinton2002training} and Bayesian Committee Machine \cite{tresp2000bayesian} are proposed to factorize the training process.
-We consider the following PoE aggregation model for predicting each $\mathbf{z}_*\in \mathcal{Z}_{agg}$:
+We consider the following PoE aggregation model for predicting each $\bm{z}_*\in \mathcal{Z}_{agg}$:

 which is consistent with full GPR (Proposition 2, \cite{liu2018generalized}).